If you have been injured, we will evaluate your case at no charge. Contact us today for a free case evaluation.

 What You Need to Prove

-A personal injury claim can help you win compensation for medical bills, lost wages, pain and suffering, and punitive damages.
+A personal injury claim can help you win compensation for medical bills, lost wages, pain, and suffering, and punitive damages.
 However, before you can receive any compensation for these losses, you need to be able to convince a judge or jury that:

 • The defendant owed a duty of care to you.
 Depending on your relationship with the defendant, you are owed varying levels of consideration.
 For example, we all have a duty to not harm those around us; teachers have a responsibility to protect their students; doctors have a responsibility to treat their patients according to current professional standards.